Wednesday 28 February 1940

 European Air Operations: The RAF performs extensive reconnaissance over the Berlin/Hannover sector in north Germany, including naval bases at Kiel and Cuxhaven.
 Paris claims to have shot down two Luftwaffe planes.

 Palestine: Mandatory Palestine is divided into zones by Land Transfers Regulations.
-This effectively hampers land registry by Jews.
+This effectively hampers any land registry by Jews.

 Australia: The government forms the 7th Division for deployment overseas.